kyma-project/busola/docs/install-kyma-dashboard-manually.md

 ## Enable TLS in the backend service

-By default, the communication with the backend pod is plain HTTP.
-Even when you use istio service mesh, the last bit of communication between the istio sidecar and the backend service stays plain HTTP.
+By default, the communication with the backend Pod is plain HTTP.
+Even when you use Istio Service Mesh, the last bit of communication between the Istio sidecar and the backend service stays plain HTTP.

-If your use-case requires TLS all the way into the backend pod, you can enable it by providing a TLS certificate to the backend service, setting some environment variables and changing the deployment.
+If your use case needs TLS all the way into the backend Pod, enable it by providing a TLS certificate to the backend service, setting some environment variables and changing the deployment.

-1. Generate TLS certificate
+1. Generate a TLS certificate.
-2. Mount your certificate into the backend pod
+2. Mount your certificate into the backend Pod.
-3. Set the following environment variables on the backend pod:
+3. Set the following environment variables on the backend Pod:

    ```
    BUSOLA_SSL_ENABLED=1